cstubens/antares_client/README.md

 pip install -r requirements.txt
 ```

-If it worked, you will now be able to view the help:
+If all went well, you will now be able to view the help:

 ```bash
 python antares_client.py -h